 01206 23 33 53

+Asbestos Artex Removal is a service provided for home and business owners across the UK.
 Artex is a trade name commonly used to describe textured decorative wall coatings.
 It is typically found on walls and ceilings and may have various patterned effects including stippling, swirls, patterns or a smooth surface.
 It was popular from the 1960’s onward and particularly prevalent in the 70’s and 80’s.
+For many years, Artex was manufactured using chrysotile asbestos mineral fibres which is sometimes called ‘white’ asbestos.
 Artex is still sold today although it no longer contains asbestos.

 Artex was manufactured using asbestos to strengthen the mix and add some additional properties to the coating.
 Although textured wall coatings are less popular today, older ceilings may still contain white asbestos fibres which are potentially hazardous to health.
 It is therefore very important that homeowners check to ensure that the Artex on their ceilings does not contain the product before they attempt to remove or scrape it.